kushidesign/kushi-quickstart/README.md

-# Kushi quickstart
+# kushi quickstart
-[Kushi](https://github.com/paintparty/kushi) is a complete styling solution for ClojureScript.
+[kushi](https://github.com/paintparty/kushi) is a complete styling solution for ClojureScript.

-This template demonstrates how to setup a project with Kushi, using [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Reagent](https://reagent-project.github.io/).
+This template demonstrates how to setup a project with kushi, using [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Reagent](https://reagent-project.github.io/).
 You can find most of the documentation and examples that you need to get started via comments in the main file at `src/main/starter/browser.cljs`

 This template is based on [shadow-cljs/browser-quickstart](https://github.com/shadow-cljs/quickstart-browser).